codingforpleasure/customized-workspace/Ubuntu/useful-resources/python-package-manager.md

 For example:
 one environment for `Web Development` with one set of libraries:
-Flask
-requests
-Jinja2
-SQLAlchemy
-MarkupSafe
+Flask, requests, Jinja2, SQLAlchemy, MarkupSafe.

-and a second environment for `Data Science` with different set of libraries : tensorflow jupyter matplotlib numpy pandas

-Creating environment for specific purposes.
+A second environment for `Data Science` with different set of libraries : tensorflow, jupyter, matplotlib, numpy, pandas - _**Creating environment for specific purposes!**_

 ### pip (Python Package Manager)